Townes Van Zandt: Relationships

 Van Zandt married Fran Peterson on August 26, 1965; a son, John Townes "J.T."
 Van Zandt II, was born to them on April 11, 1969, in Houston.
 The couple divorced on January 16, 1970.
 He began dating Cindy Morgan in 1974 and they married in 1978.
-Townes and Cindy became estranged for much of the early 1980s, and were divorced on February 10, 1983, in Travis County, Texas.
+Cindy was 15 years old to Van Zandt's 30 when they met, though she initially hid her age from him.
+Van Zandt and Cindy became estranged for much of the early 1980s, and were divorced on February 10, 1983, in Travis County, Texas.
 They had no children.

 Van Zandt's third marriage was to Jeanene Munsell.
 They met on December 9, 1980, at a memorial for John Lennon.
-When the terminally-ill Dorothy Van Zandt learned that her son had impregnated Munsell, she told him, "You're going to do the right thing and honor that baby."
+When Townes' terminally-ill mother learned that he had impregnated Munsell, she told him, "You're going to do the right thing and honor that baby."
 He divorced his estranged second wife and married Munsell on March 14, 1983.
 Their first child, William Vincent, was born ten days later.
 Another child, Katie Belle, was born February 14, 1992.
 Van Zandt and Munsell divorced on May 2, 1994.
-However, the two remained close until Townes' death, and Jeanene was an executrix of his estate.
+However, the two remained close, and Jeanene was an executor of his estate.

 Around the time of their April 1993 separation, Jeanene coaxed the musician into signing over the publishing rights of his back catalog and recording royalties to her and their children.
-Townes' only source of income after making that change was money received from concert engagements, and even then, Townes frequently visited his ex-wife and gave her the money in his pockets.
+Van Zandt's only source of income after making that change was money received from concert engagements and, even then, Van Zandt frequently visited his ex-wife and gave her the money in his pockets.
 Following their divorce in 1994, his only possessions were a 1989 GMC Truck with camper shell, a 1984 Honda Shadow motorcycle and a 1983 Starwind 22-foot boat named Dorothy.
 He also retained sole ownership of his family inheritance of ownership in oil lease and mineral rights.

 At the time of his death, he had begun a long-distance relationship with a woman named Claudia Winterer from Darmstadt, Germany.
 The two met in November 1995 during a concert of his in Hanau, Germany.
 Van Zandt told friends, he planned on marrying Winterer, but the two never became engaged.